How to Salt a Gold Claim: Part 2 – Karpa Springs and Busang

 Two major multimillion-dollar scandals, in 1990 at Karpa Springs in Western Australia and in 1997 at Busang in Indonesia, ended this age of innocence.
 Although well known, the stories are worth re-telling, and as I had some peripheral first-hand knowledge of both scandals, I might be able to add some additional insights.

 Here is the Karpa Springs story, as I understand it from information given to the press at the time and from talking to people involved.
 It begins with three wheat farmers (Clark Easterhay and the brothers Len and Dean Ireland), filling in time before the harvest, who pegged a Lease on the nearest available ground to Mount Gibson in the West Australian Yilgarn.
-Mount Gibson was then a hot “address” following nearby well-publicised gold discoveries.
-The ground acquired by the the three wannabe prospectors was available for pegging because it was underlain by granite.
+Mount Gibson was then a hot “address” following nearby well-publicized gold discoveries.
+The ground acquired by the three wannabe prospectors was available for pegging because it was underlain by granite.
 Granite terranes in the West Australian goldfields have historically produced only insignificant amounts of gold compared to the adjacent, basalt-dominated, greenstone belts – hence usually ignored by experienced prospectors.
 Having acquired a RC[1] drill rig, the trio then proceeded to drill a number (around 9, from memory) of random, 60m deep, vertical holes along the line of an old track that traversed the sandy soil and thick scrub of the property.
 As an exploration strategy this was hardly sophisticated, but the trio’s next step showed more cunning: they added fine gold grains – acquired from somewhere else – to the drill cuttings.
 On assay, all holes were mineralised, one of them yielding an intersection of 38m at 34 g/t Au.
 The fraudsters then contacted a mining consultancy group called the Aracus Syndicate that included entrepreneur Mike Novotny and geologist Laurie Whitehouse[2].
 Whitehouse travelled to the site and supervised the prospectors while they drilled a duplicate set of holes on each of the original sites.
 He then sampled the cuttings and was able to replicate the earlier assays.
 Convinced they had a major new discovery, the Syndicate then promoted the property around Mining Companies in Western Australia, one of which was my then employer Renison Goldfields Corp.
 (RGC).
-My colleague Keith Watkins visited the site and panned dirt from RC cuttings which were lying on the ground.
+My colleague Keith Watkins visited the site and panned RC cuttings from the holes which were lying on the ground.
 Keith told me he recovered gold that was clearly alluvial and not consistent with the granite bedrocks being drilled: on Keith’s recommendation and suspecting fraud, RGC declined to become involved.
-However, a company called Perilya, along with their Canadian partner Noranda (a major player with deep pockets), were less discriminating: Perilya optioned the property and made a first payment of Aus$6.5 million to the fraudsters (reports at the time said the Aracus Syndicate were to receive a 5% Royalty on any subsequent mine).
+However, an Australian Junior company called Perilya, along with their Canadian partner Noranda (a major player with deep pockets), were less discriminating: Perilya optioned the property and made a first payment of Aus$6.5 million to the fraudsters (reports at the time said the Aracus Syndicate were to receive a 5% Royalty on the profits from any subsequent mine).
 But in the absence of the merry farmers (they were in Perth, cashing their cheque) and their magic drill rig, all Perilya’s subsequent test holes were duds.
 To cut a long story short: Perilya stopped payment on the cheque and the police were informed.
 The West Australian Department of Mines then got involved and, under police supervision, drilled a fresh set of holes on all the earlier sites.
 No gold was found.
-At this stage there were now four closely-grouped holes on each of the nine original sites.
+At this stage there were now four closely grouped holes on each of the nine original sites.
 The first of each set were those drilled and sampled by the prospectors.
 The second were drilled by the prospectors under the supervision of, and sampled by, the Aracus Syndicate.
 The third drilled by Perilya using their own contract drilling team.
 The fourth by the Mines Department in the process of collecting evidence for criminal prosecution.
 Clearly, the prospectors had salted the second round of holes in full view of Laurie Whitehouse, but this was probably not too difficult for them – in these innocent days he would not have been expecting fraud, and it is easy to be wise after the event.
-Eventually, the prospectors were charged, found guilty of fraud and served 13 months in jail [3].
+Eventually, the prospectors were charged, found guilty of fraud and served 13 months in jail.
+But see footnote [3].

 But in 1998 the Bre-X bubble was to burst, as all bubbles do.
 The events took place rapidly, and I am not clear on all the details (perhaps no one is) but here is my understanding..